-The message of the resurrection wasn't some strange teaching that appeared centuries after all of the eyewitnesses were dead, and long after any possible refuting evidence was lost.
-The truth is that the Church began just weeks after the death of Jesus, during the lives of people who were very familiar with what had happened:
+The message of the resurrection wasn't some strange teaching which appeared centuries after all of the eyewitnesses were dead, and long after any possible refuting evidence was lost.
+The truth is that the Church began just weeks after the death of Jesus, during the lives of people who were very familiar with what happened:

-"Note that when the disciples of Jesus proclaimed the resurrection, they did so as eyewitnesses and they did so while people were still alive who had had contact with the events they spoke of.
+that when the disciples of Iesus proclaimed the resurrection, they did so as evewitnesses and they did so while people were still alive who had had contact with the events they spoke of.
 In 56 AD Paul wrote that over 500 people had seen the risen Jesus and that most of them were still alive (1 Corinthians 15:6 ff.)
 It passes the bounds of credibility that the early Christians could have manufactured such a tale and then preached it among those who might easily have refuted it simply by producing the body of Jesus."
 (Montgomery, History and Christianity, p78)

-All of this points to the fact that the resurrection really happened.
-If the resurrection really did happen, then that is solid evidence that Jesus was truly who He said He was:
+All of this points to the fact that the resurrection really did take place.
+If the resurrection is a real historical event then that's solid evidence Jesus was truly who He claimed to be: